-The following shall apply whenever a discretionary permit or modification thereto is required to authorize development pursuant to this Sec.
+The following shall apply whenever a discretionary permit or modification thereto is required to authorize development pursuant to Sec.
 8109-4.8.

 - a.
 Permit applications shall include, among all other information required by the Planning Division pursuant to Sections 8111-2.1 and 8111-2.3, documentation, prepared by a qualified biologist, identifying all surface water features, wildlife crossing structures, landscape features such as riparian corridors and ridgelines, undeveloped areas, and other areas and features on the lot that could support functional connectivity and wildlife movement, or that could block or hinder functional connectivity and wildlife movement such as roads, structures, and fences.
-The permit application and supporting documentation shall also address the proposed development's consistency with the development guidelines stated in subsection b below.
+The permit application and supporting documentation shall also address the proposed development's consistency with the development guidelines stated in subsection (b) below.
 Additional information and study may be required in order to review a proposed development under the California Environmental Quality Act or other applicable law. - b.
-Development, including any resulting fuel modification required by the Ventura County Fire Protection District (VCFPD) pursuant to VCPFD Ordinance 30, as may be amended, should comply with the following applicable development guidelines to the extent feasible: - Development should be sited and conducted outside the applicable setback areas set forth in Sections 8109-4.8.3.4 and 8109-4.8.3.5 to the extent feasible; - (2) Development should be sited and conducted to minimize the removal and disturbance of biological resources, landscape features and undeveloped areas that have the potential to support functional connectivity and wildlife movement; - (3) Development should be sited and conducted to provide the largest possible contiguous undeveloped portion of land; and - (4) Wildlife impermeable fencing should be sited and designed to minimize potential impacts to wildlife movement. - c.
+Development, including any resulting fuel modification required by the Ventura County Fire Protection District, should comply with the following applicable development guidelines to the extent feasible: - (1) Development should be sited and conducted outside the applicable setback areas set forth in Sections 8109-4.8.3.4 and 8109-4.8.3.5 to the extent feasible; - (2) Development should be sited and conducted to minimize the removal and disturbance of biological resources, landscape features and undeveloped areas that have the potential to support functional connectivity and wildlife movement;

+- (3) Development should be sited and conducted to provide the largest possible contiguous undeveloped portion of land; and - (4) Wildlife impermeable fencing should be sited and designed to minimize potential impacts to wildlife movement. - c.
 In addition to meeting all other applicable permit approval standards set forth in Sec.
-8111-1.2, the following additional permit approval finding must be made or be capable of being made with reasonable conditions and limitations being placed on the proposed development: The development, including any resulting fuel modification required by VCFPD pursuant to VCPFD Ordinance 30, as may be amended, is sited and conducted in a manner that is consistent with the development guidelines set forth in Sec.
-8109-4.8.3.8.b to the extent feasible.
+8111-1.2, the following additional permit approval finding must be made or be capable of being made with reasonable conditions and limitations being placed on the proposed development: The development, including any resulting fuel modification required by the Ventura County Fire Protection District, is sited and conducted in a manner that is consistent with the development guidelines set forth in Sec.
+8109-4.8.3.8(b) to the extent feasible.